 Standeford Observatory is open regularly during the fall and spring observing seasons, and is used primarily by students in astronomy and related classes.

 Hours and days of operation vary with the season, the weather, and demand.
+In general, the observatory is open Monday-Thursday between 9-11 PM, contingent on the weather.

 *** PLEASE NOTE SPECIAL RESTRICTIONS TO PREVENT THE SPREAD OF COVID 19 ***